About the Community

 About the Center

-The Amani Center is a non-profit organization established in October of 2000 for the purposes of developing and operating a community-based center where alleged child victims of sexual abuse, physical abuse, neglect, and/or Domestic Violence/Witnessing Violent Crime, receive forensic/medical evaluations and support services in a child-friendly setting.
+The Amani Center is a non-profit organization established in October of 2000 for the purposes of developing and operating a community-based center where alleged child victims of abuse, neglect, or witness to violence (including: sexual abuse or assault, physical abuse, emotional abuse, medical abuse or neglect, neglect, witness to domestic violence or violent crime, drug endangerment, or threat of harm) receive forensic/medical evaluations and support services in a child‑friendly, developmentally appropriate, trauma informed setting.

 Referrals to the Center